vanshikachauhan/Artificial-Neural-Networks/README.md

 PREPARING THE IMAGE DATA AND LABELS FOR NETWORK-

 The shape of the training images and testing images was changed, they were reshaped reshape into 4D array of (60000, 28, 28, 1) and (10000, 28, 28, 1) respectively for training images and testing images.
-And then normalized these images into [0, 1] of data type float32.
+And then normalized these images into [0, 1] of data type float32.Reshaping block diagram of 3d mnist data into 4d numpy array is following.

 ![20190510_211505](https://user-images.githubusercontent.com/43670329/57541756-608d1900-736d-11e9-9fc6-53ee3fe98e9a.jpg)

-                            Fig53-Reshaping of 3d mnist data into 4d numpy array.

 THE ARCHITECTURE OF NETWORK- The networks model of convolution network has three convolution layers, two maxpooling layers, one flatten layer and two dense layers.